Generated cURL Command

 Header

-A named request field such as Accept or Authorization that changes how the server interprets the request.
+A named request field such as Accept, Authorization, or User-Agent that changes how the server handles the request.

 URL-encoded form data